zuplo/docs/docs/articles/limits.md

 ### API Key Authorizations

-API Key authorizations are not limited directly.
-The limit is equal to one authorization per request allowed in your plan.
+API Key authorizations aren't limited directly.
+The limit's equal to one authorization per request allowed in your plan.